Jaye simpson: Personal life

-simpson resides in Vancouver, Canada, on the territories of the Musqueam, Tsleil-waututh, and Squamish. they write their name, pronouns, and the word "i" in lowercase letters as a stylistic choice to emulate a softness they feel society does not regularly provide to them.
+simpson resides in Vancouver, British Columbia, on the territories of the Musqueam, Tsleil-Waututh, and Squamish nations. she (Note: simpson uses she/her and they/them pronouns.
+This article uses she/her for consistency.) writes her name, pronouns, and the word "i" in lowercase letters.

 Career

-simpson is most noted as a shortlisted finalist for the Dayne Ogilvie Prize for LGBTQ Canadian writers in 2021 with the publication of their debut poetry collection it was never going to be okay by Nightwood Editions in 2020.
-In addition to the Dayne Ogilvie Prize, the book was the winner in the poetry category for the 2021 Indigenous Voices Awards. their work is published in a variety of magazines, another notable publication of theirs being their piece all this out of spite published in St@nza in the summer 2021 issue. simpson's story The Ark of the Turtle's Back was published in Love After the End, an anthology collection edited by Joshua Whitehead.
+simpson was a finalist for the Dayne Ogilvie Prize for LGBTQ Canadian writers in 2021 for her debut poetry collection it was never going to be okay, published by Nightwood Editions in 2020.
+The book won the 2021 Indigenous Voices Award for poetry. her work has been published in a variety of magazines, including her piece "all this out of spite" in St@nzass summer 2021 issue. simpson's story "The Ark of the Turtle's Back" was published in Love After the End, an anthology collection edited by Joshua Whitehead.
+In 2025, her poetry collection, a body more tolerable, was published.

-simpson writes in both English and the Swampy Cree dialect. their subjects include indigeneity, queerness, and their experience in the child welfare system.
+simpson writes in both English and Swampy Cree. her subjects include indigeneity, queerness, and her experience in the child welfare system.

+In 2026 she was nominated for a Lambda Literary Award for Transgender Poetry, and had a small acting role as Sammie in the film Seventeen.